elrast/Tipsy/README.md

 ## Notes

 I had difficulty implementing the navigation between the settings and the main view.
 However, once I realized my mistake it was easy to correct.
+I also do not own a Mac, so I used other people's computers to create my app.
+This is why there are other contributors listed in this repository.

 ## License